jpsdr/MKVToolnix-Windows-7/doc/development.md

 their messages with "Warning:" and "Error:" respectively.
-Also they modify mkvmerge's exit code -- "1" if `mxwarn()` has been used at least once and "2" if `mxerror()` is used. `mxerror()` also instantly exits the program. mmg shows such warnings and errors in separate areas as to draw the user's attention to them.
+Also they modify mkvmerge's exit code -- "1" if `mxwarn()` has been used at least once and "2" if `mxerror()` is used. `mxerror()` also instantly exits the program.
+The GUI shows such warnings and errors in separate areas as to draw the user's attention to them.
 Therefore `mxwarn()` should be used for stuff the user really should know, and `mxerror()` for stuff that prevents further processing altogether.